 Walking to these buildings is also where you get the fantastic view of the coastline below you that you have no doubt seen before.

-The carpenter’s shop was the next we entered, and it had a bunch of tools that were original and that they used to use.
+The carpenter’s shop was the next we entered, and it had a bunch of tools that were original and that they used in the past.

 It was so fun to be able to walk in and see all of these rooms still done up like this.